 JH: I saw no devastation in the bathroom.
 When I left, though, I ended up seeing holes in my roof, part of my wall torn down, balconies torn apart, everything like that.
 It was pitch black because there were no lights in the area.
 So, all I had was my phone light, walking around everywhere, trying to just get out of there.
-Water's leaking everywhere, staircases are bombarded in as I was leaving.
-So, I saw nothing until I finally ended up leaving the bathroom.
-I look around and my apartment is starting to flood, and there's holes all over the place in the room.
+Water's leaking everywhere, staircases are bombarded as I was leaving.
+So, I saw nothing until I finally ended up leaving the bathroom and look around.
+My apartment is starting to flood, and there's holes all over the place in the room.